gavinlyonsrepo/RpiMotorLib/Documentation/Nema11A3967Easy.md

  6. initdelay, type=float, default=1mS, help= Initial delay after
  GPIO pins initialized but before motor is moved.

+Another function is called to stop the motor when the motor is moving. motor_stop(), if you wish to stop motor before end of its run.
+You can also stop with keyboard interrupt.

  Example:

 ```sh

 import RPi.GPIO as GPIO